Medical expert of the article

 Symptoms of pneumonia in children

-The classic symptoms of pneumonia in children are non-specific - this is shortness of breath, cough (with sputum and without it), fever, weakness, symptoms of intoxication.
-The development of pneumonia should be assumed if the child has a cough and/or shortness of breath, especially in combination with an increase in body temperature.
-The corresponding percussion and auscultative changes in the lungs, namely, shortening of the percussion sound, weakening or, conversely, the appearance of bronchial respiration, crepitus, or small-buttoned rales are determined only in 50-77% of cases.
-It should be remembered that in early childhood, especially in children of the first months of life, these manifestations are typical for almost any acute respiratory infection, and physical changes in the lungs with pneumonia in most cases (with the exception of lobar pneumonia) are practically indistinguishable from changes in bronchitis.
+Classic symptoms of pneumonia in children are non-specific - shortness of breath, cough (with or without sputum), fever, weakness, and symptoms of intoxication.
+Pneumonia should be suspected if a child develops cough and/or shortness of breath, especially in combination with fever.
+Corresponding percussion and auscultatory changes in the lungs, namely shortening of the percussion sound, weakening or, conversely, the appearance of bronchial breathing, crepitation or fine bubbling rales are determined only in 50-77% of cases.
+It should be remembered that in early childhood, especially in children in the first months of life, these manifestations are typical of almost any acute respiratory infection, and physical changes in the lungs with pneumonia in most cases (with the exception of lobar pneumonia) are practically indistinguishable from changes in bronchitis.

 Symptoms of hospital (nosocomial) pneumonia in children

-According to WHO, for the symptoms of pneumonia in children are characterized by the following features:
+According to WHO, the symptoms of pneumonia in children are characterized by the following signs:

-- Feverish condition with body temperature above 38 ° C for 3 days or more;
+- a feverish condition with a body temperature above 38 °C for 3 days or more;

-- Shortness of breath (with a number of respiratory movements of more than 60 per minute for children up to 3 months, more than 50 per minute - up to 1 year, more than 40 per minute - up to 5 years);
+- shortness of breath (with a respiratory rate of more than 60 per minute for children under 3 months, more than 50 per minute for children under 1 year, more than 40 per minute for children under 5 years);

-- Continuration of compliant places of the chest.
+- retraction of the compliant areas of the chest.

 Where does it hurt?